 Dr David Erwin: Mathematics and Applied Mathematics

 Dr David Erwin’s philosophy of creating a comfortable classroom, keeping students focused, and developing the structures they need to succeed is visible in his teaching.
-And his students speak highly of his ability to entertain while being completely rigorous in all his mathematical statements.
+His students speak highly of his ability to entertain while being completely rigorous in all his mathematical statements.
 “If you have a class that engages with you ... then even the most routine stuff that you’ve taught 20 times before is great fun to teach,” he says.

 Associate Professor Jimmy Winfield: College of Accounting